TokisanGames/Terrain3D/doc/api/class_terrain3dstorage.rst

 :ref:`Vector3<class_Vector3>` **get_texture_id**\ (\ global_position\: :ref:`Vector3<class_Vector3>`\ )

-Returns a Vector3 with x = base texture id, y = overlay id, z = blend value.
+Returns ``Vector3(base texture id, overlay id, blend value)``.

+Returns ``Vector3(NAN, NAN, NAN)`` if the requested area is not in a region.

-It's up to you to determine which is visually apparent based on your shader settings, such as height or alpha blending.
+This is often used for playing footstep sounds.
+It's up to the gamedev to determine which is visually apparent based on shader settings.

+Due to blending, it won't be pixel perfect.
+Try having your player controller print this value while walking around to see how the blending values look.
+Perhaps you'll find that the overlay texture is visible starting at a blend value of .3 to .5, otherwise the base is visible.
+You can also observe the control blend debug view with :ref:`Terrain3DMaterial.show_control_blend<class_Terrain3DMaterial_property_show_control_blend>`.

-This is often used for things like footsteps.
-Observing how this is done in Witcher 3, there are only about 6 sounds used (snow, foliage, dirt, gravel, rock, wood), and they are not pixel perfect, except for wood.
-However that is easy to do by detecting if the player is walking on wood meshes.
+Observing how this is done in The Witcher 3, there are only about 6 sounds used (snow, foliage, dirt, gravel, rock, wood), and except for wood, they are not pixel perfect.
+Wood is easy to do by detecting if the player is walking on wood meshes.
 The other 5 sounds are played when the player is in an area where the textures are blending.
-So it might play rock while over a dirt area, but the end result is still a seamless audio visual experience.
+So it might play rock while over a dirt area.
+This shows pixel perfect accuracy is not important.
+It will still provide a seamless audio visual experience.

 .. rst-class:: classref-item-separator